 What is a Content Audit?

 A content audit is a systematic review of all your association’s content, including websites, newsletters, blogs, and reports.
 It involves cataloging and evaluating content to ensure alignment with your organization’s goals and audience needs.
+Content audits are subset of a holistic association digital strategy.
 We often recommend a content review as an early step toward a full association website redesign.

 Why Conduct a Content Audit?